vivekmathema/GCxGC-CRISP/README.md

 ## CRISP Command line parameters infromation

-CRISP contains myriad of configuration option which is propert to be run by using configuration file.
-Thus, CRISP uses a configuration file to load all settings at once and can be immediately run without further user confrimation for each step.
+CRISP contains myriad of configuration option which is advisable to be run by using a single configuration file.
+Thus, CRISP uses a configuration file to load all settings at once and most modules can be immediately run without further user confrimation for each step.

 ------------------------------------------------------------------------------------------------------------------
 python3 CRISP.py    [-h | --help]